Enether/Hearthstone-Counter/Hearthstone_Counter_TODO.md

 - [x] Bring down text files to 2
 - [x] Bring down text files to 1
 - [x] Add ability to add multiple wins/losses at once.
-- [ ] Refactor the reset/win/lose button code so that we have only 1 button, not 9
+- [x] Refactor the reset/win/lose button code so that we have only 1 button, not 9
 - [ ] Maybe add some sort of a log file?
 - [x] Move the logic of adding wins to AddWins.cs(to fix a bug where when you reset the wins and add new wins it adds them onto the previously reset wins, due to the new constructors) and remove the form closed events.
+- [ ] Add ability to select classes with the arrow keys

 There surely are more things to be done, I'll look into them later